 Figure 1 – Rate of Section 47 Investigations Starting in the Year

-The 2020 rate of 286 is higher than the statistical neighbour rate of 262.22 and shows that there were more investigations carried out in Wakefield than in other Local Authority areas with similar populations, demographics and levels of deprivation.
-This increase seen in 2019 followed an Ofsted inspection of Wakefield Children’s Social Care Services in 2018 which identified that there were weaknesses and inconsistencies in identifying risk and subsequently there was an increased focus on improving practice in 2018/19 in this area along with a drive to improve recording of this activity on the electronic case management system.
+The 2021 rate of 223.5 is slightly lower than the statistical neighbour rate of 252.85 and shows that similar numbers of investigations were carried out in Wakefield as in other Local Authority areas with similar populations, demographics and levels of deprivation.
+This large increase seen in 2019 followed an Ofsted inspection of Wakefield Children’s Social Care Services in 2018 which identified that there were weaknesses and inconsistencies in identifying risk and subsequently there was an increased focus on improving practice in 2018/19 in this area along with a drive to improve recording of this activity on the electronic case management system.
 There is a now a higher level of confidence within Children’s Social Care that where children and young people are at significant risk, they are effectively and appropriately identified and an investigation is completed and recorded.

 Initial Child Protection Conferences